ashimov/WazuhMikrotik/README.md

     /import script.rsc
     ```

-**Note:** It is crucial to assign a unique comment to each Wireguard peer configured on your Mikrotik server.
+ℹ️ **Note:** It is crucial to assign a unique comment to each Wireguard peer configured on your Mikrotik server.
 This comment acts as an identifier in the monitoring script and ensures accurate tracking of each peer's activity.

 ## Author